Why Connie Britton Quit ‘Nashville’ & Left Her Co-Stars ‘Terrified’

 “I felt like, ‘Oh, my gosh!
 We’re all going to have to carry this show without her,'” Panettiere said during a recent interview with Access Hollywood of how she reacted to the news that Connie was leaving Nashville after five years, shortly before it was confirmed that Britton decided to quit the show and killing off Rayna was not a sudden decision made by producers.

-“That’s a really overwhelming idea,” Hayden, who plays Rayna’s sometimes friend sometimes enemy Juliette Barnes on the CMT series, continued of carrying on with Nashville without Connie, adding that she’s “terrified” now that Britton has left the show for good.
+“That’s a really overwhelming idea,” Hayden, who plays Rayna’s sometimes friend, sometimes enemy Juliette Barnes on the CMT series, continued of carrying on with Nashville without Connie, adding that she’s “terrified” now that Britton has left the show for good.

 “I was terrified,” Connie’s co-star said of her decision to quit Nashville and kill off Rayna, “because she’s always been there from the beginning, and we’ve always been such a team and such a support for one another.”